imran1503/SYSC3110Monopoly/README.md

 We are not able to implement these features in this version of the game.

 ###### Example Turns
->>Players press "Start Game", and then enter their names .
+Players press "Start Game", and then enter their names .
->>The game decides who gets to move first.
+The game decides who gets to move first.
->>Player 1 presses "Roll" to move.
+Player 1 presses "Roll" to move.
->>The PLayer is moved as far as they rolled.
+The PLayer is moved as far as they rolled.
->>Player 1 presses "Purchsae Property", and the game removes the money from their account but adds the Deed to the player's inventory.
+Player 1 presses "Purchsae Property", and the game removes the money from their account but adds the Deed to the player's inventory.
->>Player 1 passes their turn by pressing "Pass Turn".
+Player 1 passes their turn by pressing "Pass Turn".

 ### Important Design Decisions
 We decided that implementing the functionality of: Go, Jail, Railroads and utilities early would be in our best intrest.
 As it will save us time when implementing the harder features of the game later on.

 ### Roadmap
 The next steps for this project will involve us creating an AI player that can play the game by reading the state of the board.
-Much later in the projects life there will also be an save and load feature, so games can stop and pick right back up where they left off..
+Much later in the projects life there will also be an save and load feature, so games can stop and pick right back up where they left off.